RobathanH/Class_CS-161/README.md

 # Class_CS-161
-UCLA Fundamentals of Artificial Intelligence class with Dr Van den Broeck.
+UCLA Fundamentals of Artificial Intelligence class in Spring 2018 with Dr Van den Broeck.

 This is for personal reference purposes only.
 If you're currently in this class, I strongly recommend against copying any of this code.